MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migrate-scripts.md

 ## Get permissions for a Microsoft Graph PowerShell cmdlet

-This function runs the `Find-MgGraphCommand` cmdlet for a cmdlet and captures the output.
+This function runs the `Find-MgGraphCommand` cmdlet to find the permissions for a Microsoft Graph PowerShell cmdlet and captures the output.

 ```python
 def run_find_mggraphcommand_permissions_for_cmdlet(cmdlet):